Skip Navigation

 Admission requirements

-The following high school units are required for all undergraduate programs: English [4], social science [3], math [2 years of advanced math and one year of algebra], and sciences [1 year of biology, one year of chemistry, and one year of advanced science].
-Our programs are test optional.
+The following high school units are required for all undergraduate programs: English (4), social science (3), math (2 years of additional math and 1 year of algebra), and sciences (1 year of biology, 1 year of chemistry, and 1 year of additional science).
 Freshman applicants are not required to submit an ACT or SAT score to be considered for admission.
 Students who do not meet our direct admit criteria are encouraged to apply to our DASH Program.

 How AP/IB credits are handled